sgarcia0206/comp122-f23/format-encodings/notes_11_13.md

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am
-     - review on git branch -- during labtime
-     - allocation and read into a buffer -- during labtime
+     - allocation and read into a buffer -- during lab time
+     - macros that operate on aggregate data
+     - review on git branch -- during lab time
      - switch statement -- deferred until W/R or next week.
-     - macros that operaton on aggregate data

    * T/R @ 9:00 am
+     - read_s, read_si  -- during lab time
+     - how do you re-tag a previous commit -- during lab time

 ---